Science

 > Metals low in the activity series are very unreactive.
 The oxides of these

-metals can be reduced to metals by heating alone.
+to metals by heating alone.

 heat